Protectionism and economic growth: Causal evidence from the first era of globalization: Channels

 \subsection{Government revenue}

-We examine whether protectionist policies influence government revenue.
-Higher tariffs may well have increased government revenue, which could be used, for example, to increase government expenditure and to stimulate short-term economic growth.
+We examine how the protectionist policies influenced government revenue.
+Whether the higher tariffs decreased or increased government revenue depends on the tariff rate and the elasticity of import demand.
+As shown in Section \ref{sec:imports}, imports did not decrease when tariffs were increased.
+Hence, higher tariffs may well have increased government revenue.

 Figure \ref{fig: Government Revenue as a Share of GDP} shows that the protectionist policies enacted after the change of government increased government revenue.
-The ratio of post-treatment to pre-treatment RMSPE is the largest for Sweden resulting in a permutation $p$-value of 1/9 (the smallest possible permutation $p$-value).
+The ratio of the post-treatment to the pre-treatment RMSPE is the largest for Sweden.
+If one were to select a country at random, the probability of obtaining a ratio as high as Sweden's is $1/9$ \citep[see][for a further discussion of this interpretation]{abadie2015comparative}.
+This result is robust to using the conformal inference procedure of \citet{chernozhukov2020exact} (cf.\ Section \ref{sec:robustness_conformal}).

 Government revenue was 81.11 million SEK in 1887.
-It increased by 16.02 percent to 94.11 million SEK in 1888.
-As a share of GDP, government revenue increased from 6.65 percent to 7.35 percent.
-The effect holds for 1889 and 1890.
-Meanwhile, synthetic Sweden's government revenue as a share of GDP decreased from 6.70 percent in 1887 to 6.65 percent in 1888.
-It remained relatively stable until 1890 (1889: 6.61 percent, 1890: 6.69 percent).
-Customs revenue were responsible for the increase in government revenue (see Appendix \ref{sec: Swedish fiscal policies 1888-1890} for a description of Swedish fiscal policies 1888--1890).
-In 1888/89 customs revenue as a share of total government revenue reached its absolute maximum over the period from 1830 to 1913 (42 percent) \citep{Haeggqvist2018}.
-Because imports did not decrease when the protectionist policies were introduced, it is unlikely that tariffs were systematically circumvented.\footnote{Further, it is unlikely that goods destined for Sweden were shipped to Norway and then crossed country borders on rail by investigating Norway's exports to Sweden after 1887; see Appendix \ref{sec: Imports by trade partner}.}
+It increased by 16.02\% to 94.11 million SEK in 1888.
+As a share of GDP, government revenue increased from 6.65\% to 7.35\% and remained relatively stable until 1890 (1889: 7.22\%, 1890: 7.26\%).
+Meanwhile, synthetic Sweden's government revenue as a share of GDP decreased from 6.70\% in 1887 to 6.65\% in 1888.
+It remained relatively stable until 1890 (1889: 6.61\%, 1890: 6.69\%).
+Customs revenue was responsible for the increase in government revenue (see Appendix \ref{sec: Swedish fiscal policies in the first era of globalization} for a description of Swedish fiscal policies 1888--1890).
+Because imports did not decrease when the protectionist policies were introduced, it is unlikely that tariffs were systematically circumvented.\footnote{Further, given the development of Swedish imports from Norway after 1887, it is unlikely that goods destined for Sweden were shipped to Norway and then crossed country borders on rail; see Appendix \ref{sec: Imports by trade partner}.}

+Our results are in line with empirical evidence from the United States in the 1880s \citep{Irwin1998}.
+The United States enjoyed high fiscal surpluses in the early 1880s, and the political parties were discussing how changing import tariffs would influence customs revenues. \citet{Irwin1998} estimates the revenue effects of the proposed tariff changes and concludes that lower import tariffs would also have reduced customs revenues.